cybelle715/Software-DesignC/README.md

 # CEF 476 (SOFTWARE ENGINEERING AND DESIGN)
-## This Repository contains the various task which are complete towards developing a Food waste management software
+## This Repository contains the various task which are complete towards developing a FOOD SHAZAM AND RECIPE PROPOSAL SOFTWARE

 ## features
 - mobile responsive only